 - Manual Dexterity

 - Mobility

-- Ability to Process Patient Information
+- Processing Patient Information

 - Mathematics Competency to perform drug calculations

-- Emotional Stability
+- · Emotional Stability

 - Cognitive Processing

-- Critical Thinking
+- · Critical Thinking

 - Interpersonal Communication

-- Ability to Meet clinical requirements
+- Meet clinical requirements

 Clinical Requirements

 Mandatory clinical requirements are established to protect students as well as patients.
 Immunization requirements follow the CDC and OSHA guidelines as well as those of the clinical agencies serving as clinical rotation sites.
 Students who do not demonstrate positive titers may be required to repeat the required immunizations.
 The mandatory clinical requirements are: